5 Attractions I Didn’t Know Existed Until I Was There

 When I went to Edinburgh in August 2017 it was mainly to check out The Edinburgh Fringe Festival, and check out some sites.
 The afternoon I arrived I wandered around and found myself in front of a sign pointing to a free musical instrument museum.
 I’d enjoyed the Musical Instrument Museum I’d visited in Brussels a couple months prior, and if this museum was free then I was going to check it out.

 St. Cecilia’s Hall is run by The University of Edinburgh.
-It’s concert room is oldest purpose built concert hall in Scotland, and it has a small musical instrument museum attached to it as well.
+It’s concert room is oldest purpose built concert hall in Scotland.
+It also has a small musical instrument museum attached to it as well.
 The museum has a variety of instruments (not just bagpipes, but keyboard, percussive, woodwind, and brass instruments).
 It’s a smaller museum, but I still probably spent about an hour looking around (I love seeing those ornate pianos and harpsichords).
 The next time I’m in Edinburgh I’d love to go back to visit this museum and see a concert at the St. Cecilia’s Hall as well.

 St. Cecilia’s Hall is located at 50 Nidry Street in Edinburgh, Scotland.
 The museum is open Thursdays, Fridays, and Saturdays from 10:00am to 4:30pm.
 Hours may vary during the holiday.
 Admission to the museum is free (charges will apply if you want to see a concert).
 Check their website for further information about admission and events.
 If you’re looking to stay in Edinburgh you can book your hotel here.

-I went to New Orleans twice in 2012 (first trip was planned, second was because I won a contest).
-On my first visit in June I was walking down Esplanade to the French Quarter when I came across a beautiful house.
-I mean in New Orleans there are lots of beautiful homes, but I noticed this one had a sign on it saying Edgar Degas Historic Home & Museum.
-I soon learned this was a bed and breakfast, but also a historic home where French Impressionist Painter lived for a few months (his mother had been born in New Orleans and he had family in the city).
+On my first visit to New Orleans I was walking down Esplanade to the French Quarter when I came across a beautiful house.
+In New Orleans there are many beautiful houses, but this one had a sign saying Edgar Degas Historic Home & Museum.
+I learned this was a bed and breakfast, but also a historic home where French Impressionist Painter lived for a few months (his mother had been born in New Orleans and he had family in the city).

 Although I don’t know much about art, I’d seen some of Degas’s work at a traveling exhibit my local art gallery had a year before.
 I decided to book the breakfast tour, where you go for breakfast and get a tour of the house.
 The tour when I was there was led by Degas’s great grand-niece who was able to provide lots of interesting details about Degas and his family that I didn’t know before.
 This museum is the only one in the world where you can visit a home or studio where Degas lived.
 This was an unexpected find for me in New Orleans, but one I’m really glad I visited.

 The Degas House Museum is located at 2306 Esplanade Ave in New Orleans.
 The museum is open by guided tour only.
 The breakfast tour I did is $50 and includes breakfast and a tour.
 It starts at 9:00am and lasts 2 hours and 15 minutes.
-There is also the Edgar Degas House Creole Impressionist Tour (no breakfast included) which is $29 and runs daily at 10:30am and 1:30pm.
 Visit their website to book a tour or to learn more about the classes they are offer.

 What unexpected attractions have you come across during your travels?